Explore four ski fields

 The dramatic scenery in the region will blow you away, especially in winter with the Wakatipu Basin surrounded by white tipped mountain peaks.
 The region stretches all the way from Gibbston, nearer Central Otago and with barren, dry and golden rocky landscapes, to Glenorchy, nearer the West Coast and with lush green bush and higher rainfall.
 A drive from Gibbston, through Queenstown and to Glenorchy is one of the most spectacular and scenic drives you can do in the South Island.

 With all this skiing and snowboarding, a relaxing activity may be in order.
 Visit the Onsen Hot Pools, or get a massage at one of Queenstown’s many day spas.
 Still got that chilled out vibe?
 Queenstown has many wineries so head out to Gibbston, where there are excellent cellar door and restaurant offerings, or do a wine tasting tour in the afternoon.

 World class dining

 When it comes to eating out, Queenstown’s innovative and award-winning cafés and restaurants literally packs a bite.
 Along with nearby Arrowtown and Gibbston, Queenstown is home a huge range of different restaurants with everything from fine dining to takeaway burger joints.

-Later in the season, Winter Pride brings a touch of glitz and glamour to Queenstown when hundreds of revelers come from around the world for the Southern Hemisphere's biggest pride festival from 28 August - 6 September 2020.
+Towards the end of the season, Winter Pride brings a touch of glitz and glamour to Queenstown when hundreds of revelers come from around the world for the Southern Hemisphere's biggest pride festival from 28 August - 6 September 2020.

 Queenstown’s outdoorsy spirit becomes really clear when strolling through our retail shops.
 A mix of local and international stores offer a range of the latest sporting gear and the coolest apparel.
 Make sure you take time to get yourself kitted out for the season.